 What started with a single photo quickly transformed into a campaign to support everyone around the world battling cancer.
 This is the story of how Thumbs Up, Cancer Down got its name.

 Cancer is a disease that impacts so many lives.
-In late May 2014, co-founder Kevin Charette’s friend, David Marcus, was told he had colon cancer.
+In late May 2014, Thumbs Up, Cancer Down CEO Kevin Charette’s friend, David Marcus, was told he had colon cancer.
 It wasn’t the first time he heard this news.
 Back in 2012, he fought his first battle with cancer.

 On July 15th, 2014, Kevin saw this photo on Facebook.